vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 These verses occur in the chapter on astronomical measurements by the gnomon, and are misfits there ; according to all authorities, these verses did not exist in the original Sūrya-Siddhānta, but have been extrapolated there, and have no reference to the context of the chapter.
 The extrapolation must, however, have taken place before the time of Bhāska rācārya II (1114-1178 A.D.), because he comments on this passage.

 The passage supports the theory of trepidation and says that the amplitude of processional oscillation is 27o and the period of one complete oscillation is stated to be 7200 years.
 The rate of procession is given as 54" per year, which is uniform and the same throughout the oscillation.
 These stanzas are quoted by Indian astrologers who are advocates of the nirayana system, in support of their arguments for sticking to the sidereal year.
-They say that the present ayanāmśa is about 22°, and r. will go on precessing for another 350 years till ayanāmsa bocomes 27o and will then turn back on its return journey.
+They say that the present ayanāṁśa is about 22°, and r. will go on precessing for another 350 years till ayanāṁśa bocomes 27o and will then turn back on its return journey.

 the This is a technical term used by Indian astronomers to denote the distance of the vernal point from the fixed Hindu Zodiac.
 INDIAN CALENDAR